-The Finance Committee XXX this article.
-Passage of the article does NOT increase expenditures.
+The Finance Committee recommends approval of this article.
+Passage of this article does NOT increase expenditures.

-During Calendar Year 2020, special committees are created -- like the Town Building Committee -- and the committees produce official reports for the Town to review.
+During Calendar Year 2020, special committees were created -- like the Town Building Committee - and the committees produce official reports for the Town to review.
 This proforma article calls for the Town to accept and hear these reports.